SteelCompendium/data-md-dse/Bestiary/Werewolf.md

   t1: 7 damage; 2 ferocity
   t2: 10 damage; 4 ferocity
   effects:
+  - name: 2 Malice
+    effect: The target has P0 lycanthropy.
+The potency of this attack increases by 1 each time the werewolf forces the same target to resist it.
   - name: Effect
     effect: 'A creature afflicted with lycanthropy accumulates 2 ferocity at the end of each of their turns whenever they''re in combat.
 Their ferocity does not